cmorterud/cmorterud.github.io/_posts/2018-10-01-genetic-algorithm.markdown

 are needed to filter out the randomness to identify the most fit solution.

 ## Applications
+This example finds a randomly generated bitstring given a fitness function.
+That application may not be useful for most users, but problems can be adapted to use a Genetic Algorithm.

+For example, given a problem to identify which numbers in a given array sum to a certain value, a bitstring can represent the numbers included in a potential solution.

+Given the list `[1, 2, 3, 4]` and a sum of `8`, the bitstring
+`1011` represents a solution where first, third and fourth element of the array are summed which is a solution to the problem.

+Creating a function to represent the fitness of a bitstring is fundamental to using a Genetic Algorithm.

 ## Contact
 Please feel free to email me with any additional questions or concerns at